martin-helmich/graphpizer-server/README.md

 ### Production (manual)

-Use one of the [binary distributions](https://github.com/martin-helmich/graphpizer-server/releases).
-Alternatively, compile using the following steps:
+#Use one of the [binary distributions](https://github.com/martin-helmich/graphpizer-server/releases).
+Currently, there are no pre-compiled binary versions available.
+You can compile one yourself using one of the following options:

+1. Package the application into a ZIP file.
+The resulting ZIP archive will contain the built application with no dependencies (besides a Java JRE) and a `bin/graphpizer-server` executable file

     > activator universal:packageZipTarball

+2. Build a DEB or RPM file using one of the following commands:

+    > activator debian:packageBin
+    > activator rpm:packageBin

 This will create a `.tgz` file in `target/universal` that you can distribute and extract anywhere you like.